emiyablake/emiyablake/README.md

 # Hey!
 I'm Maju 👋✨
 *The voyage of discovery is not in seeking new landscapes but in having new eyes.* - Marcel Proust

-💡 **Passionate about technology, design, and creative processes**
+💡 **Passionate about technology, games, design, and creative processes**
-🚀 Exploring software engineering, web developmen, UX/UI and game developmen 🎲 RPG, video games, board games, illustration and 3D modeling enthusiast
+🚀 Exploring software engineering, web development, UX/UI and game development 🎲 RPG, video games, board games, illustration and 3D modeling enthusiast

 ### 🛠️ Technologies & Tools